A1steaksa/A100/README.md

 ### BLT \<A\> \<B\> \<C\>

-Checks if A is less than B and branches to label or line number literal C if that is the case.
+Checks if A is less than B and branches to label C if that is the case.

 For example:
 ```